Scholarships, Prizes and Awards

 Students who begin an articulated degree program at UNB directly from high school are considered for Scholarships Open to High School Students.
 Students who are enrolled in articulated degree programs at UNB and attend the partnering institution (and not enrolled in 12 ch or 4 courses at UNB) may be considered for scholarships as follows –Eligibility

-- The student must begin the programme of study at UNB.
+- The student must begin the program of study at UNB.

 - The student must have completed at least 24 credit hours at UNB (for assessment purposes).